pagkly/Zed/Investopedia4/Learn About Terms of Trade – TOT.md

 A TOT is dependent to some extent on exchange and inflation rates and prices.
 A variety of other factors influence the TOT as well, and some are unique to specific sectors and industries.

 [Scarcity](https://www.investopedia.com/terms/s/scarcity.asp)—the number of goods available for trade—is one such factor.
-The more goods a vendor has available for sale, the more goods it will likely sell, and the more goods that vendor can buy using [[capital]](https://www.investopedia.com/terms/c/capital.asp) obtained from sales.
+The more goods a vendor has available for sale, the more goods it [[Will|will]] likely sell, and the more goods that vendor can buy using [[capital]](https://www.investopedia.com/terms/c/capital.asp) obtained from sales.

 The size and quality of goods also affect TOT.
-Larger and higher-quality goods will likely cost more.
+Larger and higher-quality goods [[Will|will]] likely cost more.
 If goods sell for a higher price, a seller will have additional capital to purchase more goods.

 ## Fluctuating Terms of Trade